muratk5n/thirdwave/en/README.md

 sell all their kangaroos.
 This is country who sent its soldiers to the other side of the world during WWI, bcz of the Brits naval help quid-pro-quo, had to provide manpower..
-Pertinent piece of history for me bcz the soldiers landed on Galipoli, in my home country!
+Pertinent piece of history for me bcz the soldiers landed on Galipoli, my hood!
 All the way from Australia!

 ---